-- 242. We have identified impacts under limbs 1 and 2 of the PSED, as set out below.
-We have not identified any impacts for this protected characteristic under limb 3. - 243.
-As all schools and other educational settings have been closed except for children of critical workers or vulnerable children and young people the direct impact is not expected to differ much by sex.
-There is a fairly balanced distribution of pupils by gender we would not expect children of critical workers to differ from this profile.
-However, boys are more likely to fall into the vulnerable cohort than girls (6.4% compared to 3.8%).
-This means that girls may be more negatively impacted as they are less likely to be in the cohort who can still attend their school/educational setting.
-However, as noted previously, strategies are being implemented to support pupils' learning outside of school. - 244.
-Given the slightly higher proportion of vulnerable pupils, who may be attending schools, are boys, they might be at an increased risk of exposure to the infection.
-However, far fewer children are in attendance and as set out previously, the Government has published guidance on social distancing109 to help educational settings support safe provision for these children and young people. - 245.
+- 257. Given the slightly higher proportion of vulnerable pupils, who may be attending schools, are boys, they might be at an increased risk of exposure to the infection.
+However, far fewer children are in attendance and as set out previously, the Government has published guidance on social distancing111 to help educational settings support safe provision for these children and young people. - 258.
 A further consequence on parents and carers may be due to the uneven split in unpaid work at home.
-110 According to initial analysis, of those with children who are working from home, women are spending more time on childcare and home schooling than men in the UK111.
+112 According to initial analysis, of those with children who are working from home, women are spending more time on childcare and home schooling than men in the UK 113.
 It is therefore likely that, overall, women may look to reduce their work more than men to care for children not in school.
 This is in part mitigated by critical workers being able to still send their children to school, but current data suggests only a small proportion of critical workers' children are currently attending school.
-112
+114